Paid Parking Debut Has ‘Rough Areas’

 ■ The Cold Spring Fire Co. answered 15 calls in March: six activated fire alarms, five requests from other fire companies for mutual aid (including one mountain rescue) and responses to a reported structure fire, carbon monoxide alarm, paramedic assist and a good-intent call.

-■ The public restrooms at the Visitor Center will reopen on April 13 from Thursdays to Sundays through May, and then daily for the summer.
+■ The public restrooms at the Visitor Center reopened on April 13.
+They will be available Thursday to Sunday through May, and then daily for the summer.

 Behind The Story